gocodeup/PHP-Stack-Gitbook/Style Guide.md

 - Avoid contractions at all costs.

 - The main content area of GitBook is 770 pixels wide.
 Use that width for embedded videos to maximize seamlessness (the corresponding height is usually 578 pixels).

+- Be conscientious of how <code> elements (usually created by using backticks [`]) affect the readability of text in headings.
+A heading should never start with a <code> element.
+The same goes for starting a sentence with a <code> element.

 - Four.
 Spaces.
 Per.
 Indent.